Mercury Amalgam Removal

 - How much metal-based dentistry do you do?

 - How much advanced training have you received in metal-free, bonded dentistry?

 - What types of “alternative therapies” have you studied?

 Is mercury filling replacement dangerous to my health?

 What are the best dental materials to use as replacements?

 In contrast to silver fillings, composite resin and porcelain are modern tooth-colored dental materials that are adhesive, highly cosmetic and mercury-free.
 These esthetic restorations are strongly bonded to the tooth using a state-of-the-art technique that intimately binds the material to the surrounding tooth structure.
 Using these advanced materials and techniques we can restore the original strength and beauty of the tooth.

-Composite resin is a metal-free, tooth colored quartz-like material.
+Composite resin is a metal-free, tooth-colored quartz-like material.
 It is an excellent restorative material to use when damage to the tooth is small to moderate.
 We blend shades to create colors nearly identical to the natural tooth.
 The final restoration is virtually invisible.
 Composite restorations are more than just attractive.
 They are environmentally non-toxic and contain no mercury.
 In addition, composites strengthen the remaining tooth and help protect it from fracture because they bond directly to the surface of the tooth.
-When used under these conditions it is a very long lasting and healthy material to have in you mouth.
+When used under these conditions it is a very long-lasting and healthy material to have in your mouth.

 Welcome to 21st Century Dentistry!